 How does the scheme work?

-Under the scheme, Lily will fund 50% of the cost of equipment, with a maximum contribution of £2,500.
-Once an application has been approved, applicants are responsible for raising 50% of the item's cost themselves.
+Under the scheme, Lily will fund up to 50% of the cost of equipment, with a maximum contribution of £1,000.
+Once an application has been approved, applicants are responsible for raising a minimum of 50% of the item's cost themselves.
 Applications are decided on a case-by-case basis.
 We ask applicants to specify the item they would like to purchase, and explain how it will benefit their child or young adult (up to age 25).
 For more information or an application form email [email protected]

 "Through Lily's Helping Hand scheme we're fundraising for a new Tomcat Trike for our son Alex, which will allow him to get physiotherapy, independent of any assistance, strengthen his lower limbs and assist with hip rotation.
 Best of all it will allow him to ride side by side with his twin sister in the park rather than being a wheelchair bound spectator, wishing he could do the same as her." - Karen & Bruno